mdbootstrap/mdb-ui-kit/CONTRIBUTING.md

-# Contributing to bootsrap-material-design
+# Contributing to bootstrap-material-design

 Looking to contribute something to bootsrap-material-design? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you **respect the time of the developers** managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.